 Ankrom Moisan’s latest Transit Oriented Development (TOD) is a a 119k-square-foot building, which will be six stories and provide 175 affordable housing units.
 Specifically created with the concept of “home,” the structure has gabled rooflines, which are often familiar to single family homes.
 The multifamily, mixed-use building program will encourage interaction and support among residents.
 Besides AMA’s own impressive new headquarter building, another notable project of Ankrom Moison is the mixed-use development on 3rd and Taylor.
 This sheek, 10-story building is homed between Portland’s center of government and the Yamhill Historic District.

-FFA Architecture & Interiors Inc.
+FFA Architecture and Interiors Inc.

 Troy Ainsworth, Principal